cammartinezx/RoomHub/Documentation/sprint0_worksheet.md

 * As a User, I should be able to view reviews of potential roommates before connecting.
 * As a User, I should receive a notification when a potential roommate sends me a connection request.

+**Non-Functional Feature:The application will implement in-memory caching to reduce database query load by at least 50% for frequently accessed data, ensuring response times stay under 500 milliseconds for 90% of user requests, with a load of 100 concurrent users.**

 ## **Initial Architecture**

 * For this project, we are going to use n-tier architecture for modern web and mobile application due to it's scalability, flexibility and performance